Linear stability of flow in a 90-degree bend: Problem formulation

 If $\boldsymbol{U}(x,y)$ is a steady-state solution of (\ref{a30_NSEquation}), this equation can take a linearized form

 where $\boldsymbol{v}(x,y,z,t)$ and $p(x,y,z,t)$ are the small disturbances.
 Since the baseflow $\boldsymbol{U}(x,y)$ is two-dimensional, the disturbances may be written as

-because the base flow does not depend on the $z$-coordinate.
-Here $\sigma$ is the disturbance growth, $\omega$ is the disturbance frequency, and the spanwise wave number is $\beta = \frac{2\pi}{\lambda}$, where $\lambda$ is the spanwise wavelength.
-The substitution (\ref{a30_Disturbance}) allows decoupling from the three-dimensional stability problem (\ref{a30_NSLinEquation}) to a series of two-dimensional problems for each value of $\beta$, which varies continuously.
+where $\sigma$ is the disturbance growth-rate, $\omega$ is the disturbance frequency, and the spanwise wave number is $\beta = \frac{2\pi}{\lambda}$, where $\lambda$ is the spanwise wavelength.
+The substitution (\ref{a30_Disturbance}) allows to decouple the three-dimensional stability problem (\ref{a30_NSLinEquation}) to a series of two-dimensional problems for each value of $\beta$, which varies continuously.
 This analytical transformation was used by \cite{theofilis:2011:global,barkley2002three,sapardi2017linear} and many others.

 Boundary conditions for the disturbance have the form